TimeDicer

 TimeDicer.txt Example

-#'server' is the DNS name or IP address of the TimeDicer Server, and
+# 'server' is the DNS name or IP address of the TimeDicer Server

 SET server=192.168.100.125